Our General Courses

 This course will provide children's social care staff with the ability to increase their knowledge of child and adolescent development

-This course aims to provide an introduction to
+This course aims to provide an introduction to contemporary attachment theory in the context of other theories.

-The focus will be on enabling participants to use
+The focus will be on enabling participants to use this knowledge to inform their understanding of parent/child interactions and formulate effective

 interventions.